chandan-0416/DSA-By-Shradha-Ma-am/README.md

     - Problem No. 121 : Stock Buy and Sell

 # Lecture-14 (18-05-2025)
+28. LeetCode Problems
-28. Container with Most Water Problem
+    - problem No. 11 : Container with Most Water
-    -
+           - using Brute force approach (understand)
+           - most optimal approach using Two Pointer Approach

+# Lecture-15 (19-05-2025)